 The August 18 hike in Tongass National Forest has been part of the Wilderness Explorer's regular eight-day itinerary since the early 2000s.

 The lead guide was in front of the 22 passengers who were hiking and the other guide was at the rear when the bear attacked.

 The group was walking single file and had spread out as much as 200 feet along a trail.
 When the group came upon the bear and cub, the lead guide put out her arms and told the party to back up, Blanchard said.

 The hikers had started to do so when the adult animal attacked the guide, who didn't have a chance to use her bear spray, he said.

 The guide at the back of the group ran to the front, getting out his bear spray.
 The bear charged the guide, who started spraying the animal from about 20 feet away.

-The male guide's injuries were relatively minor, according to Blanchard, who declined to elaborate.
-The Coast Guard has said the victims each sustained severe lacerations and multiple injuries.
+The male guide's injuries were relatively minor.
+The USCG has said the victims each sustained severe lacerations and multiple injuries.